UX Portfolio

 Sitemap Proposal

-Now equipt with through research and early ideas flowing, UX Designer Rachel Wagg and I took a moment to make a first draft of the new site architecture.
+Now equipped with through research and early ideas flowing, UX Designer Rachel Wagg and I took a moment to make a first draft of the new site architecture.
 We used GlooMaps to develop our proposed map.
 At a very high level, determined what the primary paths of the site were and the routes they created to one another.
 We altered the main navigation's UX writing to match user linguistics and swapped the lengthy labels for shorter, more straightforward verbiage.
 Additionally, we condensed content by organizing pages that were similar into groups.
 Our partners came into GlooMaps to make notes, link to other pages stakeholders were aware of outside of the site, and modify the map, offering a wonderfully collaborative experience.
-After a successful tree test with users, we proposed a slightly iterated finished sitemap (displayed to the right, below).
+After a successful tree test with users, we proposed a slightly iterated finished sitemap.

 Design Session Early Wireframing

 Finally, the teams were tasked to wireframe again, uniting concept sketches into one larger 20x23" Wall Sticky-note pad.
 When the music ended, a nominated presenter from each squad shared the group's wireframe with the room.
 After presentations, All participants received only 5 circle stickers in total.
-They could use these stickers to vote for their favorite components on any group wireframes, thus creating a heatmap.
+They could use these stickers to vote for their favorite components on any group wireframes, thus highlighting what features would be best to include in the next design iteration.
 We collected the dotted-up group wireframes take with us to formal wireframing.

 Testing & Finalizing Wireframes